mificot/mificot/README.md

 I'm Vladislav, full-time Full Stack developer.

 🔭 I’m currently working on several long-term projects under NDA, so... 🤫 <br/>
-👀 Looking for job with mindblowing tasks, so if you have one feel free to contact me, i'm open to new opportunities <br />
 🌱 I’m currently learning: Desing Patterns, Dependency Injection, Architecture Design  <br/>
 📫 How to reach me: Telegram [@mificot](https://t.me/mificot) or LinkedIn [in/vladislav-dedovich](https://linkedin.com/in/vladislav-dedovich) <br/>